The Gandy-Hyland functional and a hitherto unknown computational aspect of Nonstandard Analysis: Acknowledgements

-\begin{ack}\rm This research was sponsored by the John Templeton Foundation, the FWO Flanders, the University of Oslo, and the Alexander von Humboldt Foundation.
+This research was sponsored by the John Templeton Foundation, the FWO Flanders, the University of Oslo, and the Alexander von Humboldt Foundation.
 The author is grateful to these institutions for their support.
-The author thanks Dag Normann and Paulo Oliva for their valuable advice. \end{ack}
+This work was done partially while the author was visiting the Institute for Mathematical Sciences, National University of Singapore in 2016.
+The visit was supported by the Institute.
+The author thanks Dag Normann and Paulo Oliva for their valuable advice.
+Finally, the referees of this paper deserve thanks for their many helpful suggestions.